cotarr/cert-numeric-ip/README.md

 However, s_client will have been unable to verify the identity of the server, so an error is shown.
 Looking at the last few lines, you will see
 `Verify return code: 21 (unable to verify the first certificate)`.
-Despite the error, try typing in each terminal to see the content echo to the other.
+Despite the error, try typing in each terminal and the content will be echoed to the other.

 ### Add verification of the server certificate

 Stop and restart the s_server using the same command previously used.

+Server:

 ```bash
 openssl s_server -port 8000 -cert server1.crt -key server1.key